 We’ll cover the topic of Aboriginal interests over three classes.
-The first class sets the stage through a guest lecture by Professor Scott Robertson.
-Mr. Robertson, one of the country’s top indigenous law litigators, introduces students to the practical realties of winning recognition of Aboriginal rights in Canada.
-Read pages 75-96, 391-395, and 446-459.
+The first class sets the stage through a guest lecture to introduce students to the practical realties of winning recognition of Aboriginal rights in Canada.
+Read pages 75-96 and 391-395.

 Then we get into the legal details, starting with some legal history and then contemporary jurisprudence.
 Please read pages 396-446.
 That’s a lot of reading, but it covers two full classes.

 The second part of our regular class activities, based on the readings above, focusses on the “what” and the “why” of Aboriginal title (what is it, and why is it recognized?), and the third part elaborates on the “how” of this topic (how is Aboriginal title proven, and how can it be infringed or extinguished?).

 We are going to conclude by contextualizing our discussion through a documentary film about the history of Aboriginal Peoples of Canada, the cultural violence perpetrated against them, and attempts at reconciliation among Aboriginal and non-Aboriginal Canadians.
 We will connect this film with the recognition of Aboriginal rights on reservations, created through historic treaties, and the modern treaty framework for settling land claims and recognizing indigenous rights to self-determination.
 For that, you have to read pages 446-459.